Pivot To Succeed

 • Processes and procedures

-For those who see it as insurmountable, the last year has been discouraging, aggravating and in many cases a stab in the heart.
+For those who see it as insurmountable, the types of challenges listed above have been discouraging, aggravating and in many cases a stab in the heart.
 They are dead in the water.
 Whatever their business was worth a year and a half ago, if they couldn’t pivot it may now be a liability.
 If they haven’t just closed the business and walked away, they may be hanging on, losing money daily and hoping things will get back to normal when the pandemic is over.
 But it’s unlikely that tomorrow’s normal will be anything like the past.

-When I was growing up, my parents always told me, “Don’t just sit there, do something!”
-As a business owner I had to force myself to say, “Don’t just do something, sit there – and think!”
-Stopping to think has generated ideas that kept our business alive.
+We all have heard the advice, “Don’t just sit there, do something!”
+As a business owner, perhaps you have to force yourself to say, “Don’t just do something, sit there – and think!”
+So, stopping to think may generate ideas to keep your business alive and allow it to thrive.

 How to Pivot